 Our flaws are what allow us to relate to each other.
 Karen Young, in her article The Beautiful Imperfection of Being Human, explores what we all have in common.
 She shared that “It is the imperfect things we do, and we all do them, that are such an essential part of being human.”
 She says we are all afraid of something.
 I agree.
-We are all at times insecure.
-We have all felt the pain of a broken heart.
-We have all experienced losses that change the course of our lives.
-We have all disappointed others and been disappointed by them.
-We all have secrets and regrets, and in our lowest, darkest moments, we have all wondered if we are unlovable.
+We are all at times insecure, have felt the pain of a broken heart, and experienced losses that changed the course of our lives.
+We’ve disappointed others and been disappointed.
+In our lowest, darkest moments, we have all wondered if we are unlovable.

-It’s interesting that when we try to hide our insecurities and our vulnerabilities by presenting ourselves as enlightened, or perfect, or most damaging, as impenetrable and self-righteous, it’s usually then when we actually become unlovable.
-Like I said, it’s tricky.
+When we try to hide our insecurities and our vulnerabilities by presenting ourselves as enlightened, or perfect, or most damaging, as impenetrable and self-righteous, that’s when we actually become unlovable.
+As I said, it’s tricky.

 It’s not easy seeing and making friends with our shadow side.
-It requires courage and fortitude to acknowledge our flaws and limitations, because we’ve been taught to believe that they’re bad, which couldn’t be further from the truth.
+It requires courage and fortitude to acknowledge our flaws and limitations.
+We’ve been taught to believe that our humanness is bad, which couldn’t be further from the truth.
 Denying our flaws and limitations keeps us alone and unable to share the best of who we are.
 Recognizing and accepting them allows us to stop acting out of them, which will be a relief for everyone around us!

 I’m sure you’ve known people who can’t see their flaws or limitations or cracks.
 These are folks who may go from birth to death wondering why life is so hard, and why other people aren’t nicer to them.
 They may repeat the same mistakes over and over, never looking in the mirror to see that they are doing it to themselves.
 They may never be able to see that they are keeping themselves alone.

 I recently had a painful interaction with a long-time friend who was offended by something I said.
 Without giving me the benefit of the doubt, she made it clear that I was not living up to her expectations.
-I felt gobsmacked, and vulnerable, and I was ever so human in my response, probably representing the emotional maturity of a five-year-old.
+I felt confused and vulnerable, and I was ever so human in my response.
+I expressed the emotional maturity of a five-year-old.
 The experience has reminded me to continue to work on myself, not attempt to enlighten her.